-How is Samsung going to improve on what's essentially the best Android phone on the market?
-Well, we've already heard a few rumours in that direction, both about the Galaxy Note 10 and about the Galaxy S10 which should launch first.
+The Samsung Galaxy Note 10 is due for launch in summer 2019.
+The Galaxy Note 9 Samsung unveiled in August 2018 was certainly a head-turner, so how will Samsung make what's essentially the best Android phone on the market even better?
+We've already heard plenty of rumours in that direction, both about the Galaxy Note 10 and about the Galaxy S10 which will arrive first.
 Here's what we know so far.

 - Apple iPhone XS Max vs Samsung Galaxy Note 9: clash of the smartphone titans

 - These are the best smartphones that you can buy right now